How to Control Your Emotions Like a Stoic

 Like any skill, emotional control improves with consistent practice.
 You may notice changes within weeks, but mastery takes months or years.

-What about positive emotions—should I control those too?
+What about positive emotions—should those be controlled too?

-Stoics valued positive emotions that align with virtue (like joy from helping others) while being cautious of emotions based on external circumstances.
+Stoics value positive emotions that align with virtue, such as joy from helping others, while being cautious of emotions based purely on external circumstances.

 Real-Life Application